freeCodeCamp/freeCodeCamp/docs/FAQ.md

 Our community moderators are our heroes.
 Their voluntary contributions make freeCodeCamp a safe and welcoming community.

-First and foremost, we would need you to be an active participant in the community, and live by our [code of conduct](https://www.freecodecamp.org/news/code-of-conduct/) (not just enforce it). community, and live by our [code of conduct](https://www.freecodecamp.org/news/code-of-conduct/) (not just enforce it).
+First and foremost, we would need you to be an active participant in the community, and live by our [code of conduct](https://www.freecodecamp.org/news/code-of-conduct/) (not just enforce it).

 Here are some recommended paths for some of our platforms: